 Tim has also spent time in Florida, Oregon, and Delaware.
 He currently resides in Maryland, where he’s been living locally since starting with WXCY in 2009.
 While it’s pretty much hit or miss with his television watching habits, he does enjoy a good movie.
 His top favorites are Good Will Hunting, Dead Poet’s Society and Life As A House.
 He shares his home with four adopted rescue cats that are named Precious, Baby Bird, Stormy and Simba.

-While Tim totally appreciates the time he shares on-air with WXCY listeners during the workday and the chance to hang out during shows at the station’s new performance hall, he looks forward to having the opportunity to be able to do it again in 2016!
+While Tim totally appreciates the time he shares on-air with WXCY listeners and the chance to hang out during shows at the station’s performance stage.